 Secure your Website

-If you have an eCommerce website, implementing an SSL certificate is a must to instill trust.
-If you are unsure if your website is secure, check the URL to see if it begins with “https”.
-There are many levels of validation.
-The lowest level of validation, Domain Validation (DV) only validates the ownership of the domain.
+Even if you do not have an eCommerce website, implementing an SSL certificate is a must to instill trust especially with Google’s HTTPS Everywhere mandate.
+If you are unsure if your website is secure, check the URL to see if it begins with “https” or if there is a padlock beside your URL.
+Browsers will now tag your website as insecure and even block your content if you do not have HTTPS.
+There are many levels of validation; the lowest level of validation, Domain Validation (DV) only validates the ownership of the domain.
 Most savvy online shoppers look for Extended Validation (EV), which validates the legitimacy of the business.
 You can tell if your website has an EV certificate if the address bar is green.

 Ensure Visitors Can Contact You